-Croft Park is a well-presented Park on the outskirts of Leyland in the heart of the borough of South Ribble designed for buyers over the age of forty-five.
+Looking for a park home at Croft Park in Lancashire?
+Croft Park is a well laid out Park on the outskirts of Leyland in the heart of the borough of South Ribble designed for buyers over the age of forty-five.
 The park is conveniently located in close proximity of a bus stop and also within a short distance from the M6 motorway running from Liverpool up to Carlisle giving ease of access to the cities of Preston, Lancaster and coastal towns of Blackpool and Lytham St.Annes.

 The following rules of occupation are good management of Mobile Parks and the benefit of all who use them.
 Where Agreements for the occupation of Mobile Home pitches are entered into, these rules form part of the Agreement.

 1. Only Mobile Homes of propriety manufacture which conform to the defenitions contained in the Caravan Sites and Control of Development Act 1960, the Caravan Sites Act 1968 and the Mobile Home Act 1983 are accepted.

 2. Mobile Homes must be kept in sound and clean condition, decoration and external colour must be maintained to the satisfaction of the Site Owner.
 Wheels must not be removed without permission.
 No external alteration of or addition to the Mobile Home or pitch is permitted without the prior or approval of the Site Owner.

 3. The Occupier is responsible for the cleanliness of the pitch.
 Also the area underneath the Mobile Home must be kept clear.